-6:00am PT by Lacey Rose, Michael O'Connell
+6:00am PT by Lacey Rose, Mikey O'Connell

 Channing Dungey's ABC Legacy: 'Good' Success and the 'Roseanne' Debacle

 On Friday, Nov.
 16, Channing Dungey became the latest broadcast entertainment chief to show herself the door.

 Dungey did so after nearly three years in the job — and, notably, before the ABC environment as she knew it was poised to change amid a merger with the major assets of 21st Century Fox.
 In a matter of months, Dungey would have been reporting to outgoing Fox TV Group head Dana Walden.

 According to multiple sources close to Dungey, she is said to have been weighing whether to stay or go ahead of her contract’s early 2019 expiration, and ultimately chose the latter.
 Those same sources say there were efforts made by her current and future bosses to keep her.
 They also suggest she’ll be taking time to figure out what’s next.